dtfyu3/temperature_map/README.md

 _data (.geojson) was taken from [here](https://globaldatalab.org/geos/table/surfacetempyear/)_ <br>
 _.mbtiles file was generated from large .geojson file with [this tool](https://github.com/mapbox/tippecanoe)_<br>

-_since GitHub gives only 1GB of LFS bandwith and .mbtiles file is over 100Mb, deployment might be not working, so see the gif demo_:
+_(since GitHub gives only 1GB of LFS bandwith and .mbtiles file is over 100Mb, deployment might be not working, so see the gif demo)_
 <p align="center">
 <img src="./gif.gif"/>
 </p>